AtzoriMarco/pisoKinematicParcelFoam/README.md

 # pisoKinematicParcelFoam

 pisoFoam + icoUncoupledKinematicParcelFoam, for OF7.
-Just this
+Just that.